520 Hz Low Frequency Requirements for Sleeping Rooms

 Eaton offers 2 solutions that meet NFPA’s low frequency tone requirements

-Exceder Low Frequency Sounders with new trim plate for single gang mounting: By using the Exceder LED low frequency sounder, organizations can meet both sleeping room codes – NFPA 72 and NFPA 720 with one device.
-Eaton’s low frequency sounder line features two different sound patterns, T3 for fire detection and T4 for CO detection.
+Exceder Low Frequency Sounders: By using the Exceder LED low frequency sounder, organizations can meet both sleeping room codes – NFPA 72 and NFPA 720 with one device.
+The low frequency sounder line features two different sound patterns, T3 for fire detection and T4 for CO detection.
+Eaton offers low frequency sounder strobe models for both low (110) and high (177) candela settings, ideal for retrofits and new construction.
 The Exceder LED low frequency sounders and sounder strobes can replace a facility’s existing appliances, utilizing the same single pair of wires that are currently installed, offering a simple retrofit to meet new codes for sleeping rooms.

 SAFEPATH In-building Emergency Communications System: When packaged together with SAFEPATH audio boosters and Wheelock speakers, Eaton’s SAFEPATH SP40S, a multi-use system for emergency communications, paging, and voice evacuation, provides a complete solution, approved for sounding 520 Hertz (Hz) low frequency tones in sleeping room accommodations.
 SAFEPATH® system is now listed to UL 2017 (code 4), UL 864 (code 3) and the low frequency requirements of UL 464 (520 Hz), which enables the latest product offering from Eaton to meet both NFPA low frequency tone requirements for sleeping areas.